jesse-wright-reasoning-honours/project-proposal/README.md

 *Note: This stage is expected to only take ~1 week of full time work, however, coursework, teaching and work will be my primary focus' during this period*

 Many OWL reasoners have been developed, most of which have been implemented in JAVA.
 These include ELK, HermiT, JFact3, Konclude, Openllet4, and Pellet.
-In this stage of our work we plan to use [JSweet](https://github.com/cincheo/jsweet) to transpile these reasoning engines into Typescript.
+In this stage of our work we plan to use [JSweet](https://github.com/cincheo/jsweet) to transpile these reasoning engines into TypeScript.
-From there we shall manually update each codebase to comply with the rdf-js standard.
+From there we shall manually update each codebase to comply with the [rdf-js](https://rdf.js.org/) standard.
+Finally we will create a wrapper for each engine so that they can be used as a [reasoning actor](https://github.com/comunica/comunica-feature-reasoning) in Comunica.

 #### Stage 3 - Development of a Lazy Reasoner (30/11/2021-15/12/2021)

 To the best of our knowledge, there are no reasoners that currently perform *Lazy* reasoning, by inferring only those facts required to answer a given [SPARQL1.1 Query](https://www.w3.org/TR/sparql11-query/).
-In this stage of our work we intend to adapt the [Core of the Hylar Reasoner](https://github.com/jeswr/hylar-core) to perform lazy reasoning and create a lazy reasoning actor that can be configured with Comunica.
+In this stage of our work we intend to adapt the [core of the Hylar Reasoner](https://github.com/jeswr/hylar-core) to perform lazy reasoning and create a lazy reasoning actor that can be configured with Comunica.

 #### Stage 4 - Development of Scalable Reasoning Techniques (16/12/2021-15/1/2022)

+In this phase of our work, we intend to take the key lessons learned from recent publications such as [Explainable Deep RDFS reasoner](https://arxiv.org/pdf/2002.03514.pdf), [Large Scale Incremental OWL/RDFS Reasoning over Fuzzy RDF Data](https://ieeexplore-ieee-org.virtual.anu.edu.au/stamp/stamp.jsp?tp=&arnumber=7881709) and [Deep Learning for noise-tolerant RDFS reasoning](http://www.semantic-web-journal.net/system/files/swj2186.pdf).
+Using this, we shall develop novel JS/TS reasoners which use a range of static, heuristic based, and machine learning techniques to evaluate rules.
+We aim to implement reasoning with an linear (or better) time complexity.

-#### Stage 5 - Development of Noise Resistant Reasoning Techniques (15/1/2022-15/2/2022)
+#### Stage 5 - [OPTIONAL] Development of Noise Resistant Reasoning Techniques (15/1/2022-15/2/2022)

+Similarly to stage 4, we intend to implement novel JS/TS reasoners, that are resistant to noisy datasets.

+#### Stage 6 - [OPTIONAL] Development of Reasoning Techniques for streamed & timeseries data (15/1/2022-15/2/2022)

+Similarly to stage 4, we intend to implement novel JS/TS reasoners, that work on streamed and timeseries' data.

-#### Stage 6 - Benchmarking (15/2/2022-30/2/2022)
+#### Stage 7 - Benchmarking (15/2/2022-30/2/2022)

-Perform Benchmarks on
+Perform benchmarking using existing benchmarks, and possibly new datasets provided by use-case partners.

+The key metrics we will be focusing on are
+ - Rule Evaluation Time/Computational Complexity
+ - Rule Evaluation Accuracy

-Whilst the metrics we use may be subject to change the f
+subject to the following changes in variables

- - Evaluation of
+ - Dataset Size
+ - Rule Set (though at this stage we intent to primarily focus on RDFs rules)
+ - Dataset Location (e.g. in-memory, file, online)
+ - Dataset Distribution (i.e. federated across multiple Dataset Location(s))

+and for the following purposes
+ - Eager evaluation across the whole dataset
+ - Lazily evaluating a subset of the data to fulfil a specific SPARQL query

 #### Stage 7 - Writing Thesis (30/2/2022-15/3/2022)

 Completion of honours work, write these summarising experiments and results.
-Note the deadline won't be until the (6/22)
+Note the official deadline will not be until the (6/22).

 ### Other Possible Reasearch Directions